wanghailei/study_ror/Ruby/block.md

 Since `!` is used after `select`, it modifies the original array itself.

-The `&` operator in Ruby is quite versatile and serves different purposes depending on the context, particularly when dealing with blocks, Procs, and methods.
+The ampersand `&` operator in Ruby is quite versatile and serves different purposes depending on the context, particularly when dealing with blocks, Procs, and methods.

 ### 1. Converting Blocks to Procs and Vice Versa